 -

 Light.
-Removes the need to carry a torch in dark places, allowing you (and your allies) to keep your hands free for weapons, shields, arcane foci, etc. And providing a necessary source of light — even with darkvision, a creature has disadvantage on Perception checks!
+Removes the need to carry a torch in dark places, allowing you (and your allies) to keep your hands free for weapons, shields, arcane foci, etc. It also provides a necessary source of light — even with darkvision, a creature has disadvantage on Perception checks!
+The value of this spell is heavily dependent on how much of a stickler your DM is about tracking light sources and what your party can see.

 Here are the other Cleric cantrips and my X/5 rating for each: